jianhaoti/minimalistic-personal-page/blogPosts/failure-of-CLT.md

 \end{equation}
 $$

-Even worse for us, the asymptotics of Berry-Esseen are actually sharp, by considering specific binomial distributions.
+Note that we've chosen this normalization so it has mean $0$ and varaince $1$ which makes it comprable to $\mathcal{N}(0,1)$.
+The asymptotics of Berry-Esseen are actually sharp, by considering specific binomial distributions.
 To circumvent this issue, we develop [Hoeffding's inequality](/blog/mgf-gaussian) which will directly give an exponential tail bound.

 $$\text{}$$